Contact Information

 Skills Certificate

-Intended for students interested in becoming proficient with software and technologies for creating webpage design.
+Intended for students interested in becoming proficient with software, tools, and processes related to front-end web design and development.
 Valuable for those preparing for a career as a web designer, or for those upgrading their skills.
 This is a specialty skills certificate designed to provide career technical skills; it is not equivalent to an associate degree.

 Required Courses